Sean21225/FullStack_proj/replit.md

-# Job Application Management Backend
+# Job Application Management Platform

 ## Overview

-A FastAPI-based backend system for managing job applications, resumes, and user authentication.
-The system includes external service integrations for resume optimization and LinkedIn job scraping, providing a comprehensive platform for job seekers to manage their application process.
+A complete full-stack job application management platform with FastAPI backend and React frontend.
+The system provides comprehensive job tracking, resume management with intelligent optimization, user authentication, and a modern web interface for job seekers to manage their entire application process.

 ## System Architecture